spryker/support/.github/ISSUE_TEMPLATE.md

 For questions please consult the [Spryker Forum](http://discuss.spryker.com/).

-If possible please provide the exact versions of the bundles involved.
+Please provide the exact versions of the modules involved (see composer.lock file).

 ### What you did